PaperMC/docs/docs/paper/dev/api/scheduler.md

 :::info[Folia]

-This guide is designed for Non-Folia Bukkit Servers.
+This guide is designed for non-Folia Bukkit servers.
 If you are using Folia, you should use its respective schedulers.

 :::

 ## What is a tick?

-Every game runs something called a game loop which essentially executes all the logic of the game over and over.
+Every game runs something called a game loop ,which essentially executes all the logic of the game over and over.
 A single execution of that loop in Minecraft is called a 'tick'.

-In Minecraft there are 20 ticks per second, or one tick every 50 milliseconds.
-This means that the game loop is executed 20 times per second.
+In Minecraft, there are 20 ticks per second or in other words, one tick every 50 milliseconds.
+This means that the game loop is executed
+20 times per second.
 A tick taking more than 50ms to execute is the moment when your server starts to fall behind on its work and lag.